Tobanp/av-guidance/deployment.md

 - The new registration and title shall identify the level of automation according to definitions in the [RCW 46.04].

 ## For vehicles levels 3 autonomous vehicles and above:
-- The vehicle shall have a sticker on the front and rear windshield/bumper that identifies the level of automation defined in the [RCW 46.04].
+- The vehicle shall have a sticker on the front and rear windshield/bumper that identifies the level of automation defined in this chapter.

 ### Operation certification
 - To start the operation of an autonomous vehicle, and get the operation certification, the manufacturer must submit the following information: